• Skip to primary navigation

 Baked blueberry donut leaning against star of donuts with milk bottle in background.

-storage and freezing instructions
+Storage and freezing instructions for baked buttermilk donuts

-Donuts can be placed unglazed in an airtight container and frozen for up to 3 months.
-Thaw at room temperature and glaze.
+Yes baked donuts can be placed unglazed in a freezer-safe container and frozen for 2 to 3 months.

 faq's